stringkm/beautiful-jekyll/aboutme.md

 title: About Me
 ---

 Hello!
 Welcome to my page!
-My name is Katelyn Stringer and I'm a PhD student in astronomy advised by [Prof. Lucas Macri](http://people.physics.tamu.edu/lmacri/) at Texas A&M University.
+My name is Katelyn Stringer and I'm an astronomy PhD student advised by [Prof. Lucas Macri](http://people.physics.tamu.edu/lmacri/) at Texas A&M University.
 My research focus is time series analysis and classification of variable stars.
 For more information, please click the "Projects" tab.
 Besides that:

 - I teach an undergraduate astronomy lab course.
 For more information, please click the "ASTR 102" tab.